Mikhail-Ko/Gradient-Descent-Implementation/README.md

 ### Implementation
 ***
 The code contains two class.
-One of the class the name called `gradient_descent` implement how gradient descent algorithm slove linear regression problem.
+One of the class the name called `gradient_descent` implement how gradient descent algorithm solves linear regression problem.
 The other one class called `vis_gradient` visualize the process of the gradient descent algorithm working.

 ```python